BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </blockquote>

 <blockquote>
-"He knew Hungarian, French, German and English fluently, and maintained a conversational level of Italian, Yiddish, Latin and Ancient Greek.
-His Spanish was less perfect"¹
+He knew Hungarian, French, German and English fluently, and maintained a conversational level of Italian, Yiddish, Latin and Ancient Greek.
+His Spanish was less perfect.¹
 </blockquote>

 <blockquote>
-A Princeton professor of [Byzantine History] once stated that by the time he was in his thirties, Johnny had greater expertise in Byzantine history than he did (Blair, 1957).
+A Princeton Professor of Byzantine History once said that he would only attend one of von Neumann’s famous parties if von Neumann promised not to bring up the subject of Byzantine history, because many thought the professor to be the world’s foremost expert on the subject, and he did not want anyone to know that that title might actually belong to von Neumann. -https://www.freaktakes.com/p/john-von-neumann-a-strange-kind-of
 </blockquote>

 <blockquote>